Walking has such significant health benefits that the American Heart Association calls it “…the simplest ways to get active and stay active.”

 9 Good Reasons to Start Walking

 Studies show that the health benefits of walking include decreasing your risk of cardiovascular disease (CVD).
 Contrary to popular belief, and lucky for those of us who don’t imagine a marathon in our futures, walking works just as well as running when it comes to heart health.
-Walking affects almost every single risk factor associated with CVD, including reducing blood pressure, lowering bad cholesterol, and decreasing the risk for diabetes.

 The next time you need to do some mental arithmetic, take a walk.
 Research shows an association between improved cognitive function and physical exercise, and there are even studies that suggest walking decreases the risk of dementia.
 While this area of study is still ongoing, the preliminary research is positive; current studies are examining the role of walking in lowering the risk of even more insidious cognitive conditions like Alzheimer’s disease.

-There are more than just mental and health benefits to walking.
 What’s one simple way to increase intimacy in your romantic relationship?
 Walk together.
 Taking a walk gives you an opportunity to connect by talking about your days, or by simply holding hands.
 And walking with your spouse will keep him or her healthier, too; research shows that couples who work out together are more likely to keep working out after a few years than those who do so separately.

 Psychology Today describes mindfulness as a state of “active, open attention to the present.”
 When’s the last time you really stopped to smell the roses?
 Seen a sunset lately?
 A walk around the neighborhood or in the local park gives you the chance to do just that.
 Not only does mindfully observing your environment and offer many health benefits, it’s also a safety precaution.
 If you know your environment well, you’re in a better position to know when something may be amiss.